flarum/flarum/readme.md

 ## Note

-[flarum/flarum](https://github.com/flarum/flarum) is a "skeleton" application which uses Composer to download [flarum/core](https://github.com/flarum/core) and main development goes in [flarum/core](https://github.com/flarum/core).
+[flarum/flarum](https://github.com/flarum/flarum) is a skeleton application that bundles all dependencies such as [flarum/core](https://github.com/flarum/core) using Composer.
+Main development happens in [flarum/core](https://github.com/flarum/core).

 ## Support